surveysolutions/docs/content/faq/comparing-floating-point-numbers-and-precision-problems.md

 for the values where it seems to hold when checked manually, e.g. for values X=18 and Y=1.2

-<span
-style="color: rgb(34, 34, 34); font-family: &quot;Helvetica Neue&quot;, Helvetica, Arial, &quot;Liberation Sans&quot;, FreeSans, sans-serif;">The
-problem is that of comparing two floating point numbers, which is never exact.
+The problem is that of comparing two floating point numbers, which is never exact.
 This is not a Survey Solutions problem, this is how computers work in general.
-One will have exactly the same situation in Stata:</span>
+One will have exactly the same situation in
+Stata:

     display 18*1.2
     display 18*1.2==21.6